Valentegustavo/Levantamento-de-Requesitos-PDV/README.md

                       6. Deverá ser feita a integração com a Filial?

 - [] Aguadando resposta do cliente
-- [] Montagem do Fluxo-Grama do Mercadinho - Brmodelo
+- [] Montagem do Fluxograma do Mercadinho - Brmodelo
-- [] Apresentação
+- [] Apresentação Final